Tao-68/HCI-InfoTreff/docs/labs/1-UserResearch.md

 ## User Personas

-**1. Frank Müller**
+**1. Frank Müller, a biology student**

 Age: 22

 Background:
-   Originates from a small town with a profound connection to nature Early fascination with the natural world influenced academic pursuits in biology
+   Originates from a small town with beautiful nature Early fascination with the natural world influenced academic pursuits in biology

 Academic Journey: